swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   ///
   /// This subscript does not validate `position`; this is an unsafe operation.
   ///
-  /// - Parameter position: The position of the element to access. `position`
+  /// - Parameter position: The offset of the element to access. `position`
-  ///     must be a valid index that is not equal to the `endIndex` property. public subscript(
+  ///     must be greater or equal to zero, and less than `count`. public subscript(unchecked position: Int) -> Element { get }
-    unchecked position: Index
-  ) -> dependsOn(self) Element { get }

-  /// Accesses a contiguous subrange of the elements represented by this `Span`
+  /// Constructs a new span over the items within the supplied range of
+  /// positions within this span.
   ///
-  /// This subscript does not validate `bounds`; this is an unsafe operation.
+  /// The returned span's first item is always at offset 0; unlike buffer
+  /// slices, extracted spans do not generally share their indices with the
+  /// span from which they are extracted.
   ///
-  /// - Parameter bounds: A range of the collection's indices.
-The bounds of
-  ///     the range must be valid indices of the collection. public extracting(
-    uncheckedBounds bounds: Range<Index>
-  ) -> dependsOn(self) Self

-  /// Accesses the contiguous subrange of the elements represented by
-  /// this `Span`, specified by a range expression.
+  /// This function does not validate `bounds`; this is an unsafe operation.
   ///
-  /// This subscript does not validate `bounds`; this is an unsafe operation.
+  /// - Parameter bounds: A valid range of positions.
+Every position in
+  ///     this range must be within the bounds of this `Span`.
   ///
+  /// - Returns: A `Span` over the items within `bounds` public func extracting(uncheckedBounds bounds: Range<Int>) -> Self

+  /// Constructs a new span over the items within the supplied range of
+  /// positions within this span.
+  ///
+  /// The returned span's first item is always at offset 0; unlike buffer
+  /// slices, extracted spans do not generally share their indices with the
+  /// span from which they are extracted.
+  ///
+  /// This function does not validate `bounds`; this is an unsafe operation.
+  ///
-  /// - Parameter bounds: A range of the collection's indices.
-The bounds of
+  /// - Parameter bounds: A valid range of positions.
+Every position in
-  ///     the range must be valid indices of the collection. public func extracting(
+  ///     this range must be within the bounds of this `Span`.
-    uncheckedBounds bounds: some RangeExpression<Index>
-  ) -> dependsOn(self) Span<Element>
-}
+  ///
+  /// - Returns: A `Span` over the items within `bounds` public func extracting(uncheckedBounds bounds: some RangeExpression<Int>) -> Self }
 ```